Firmware: Build and simulation instructions¶

 and end with include -c emp-fwk:boards/SOME_BOARD device.dep packages.dep

-(you may need to add a suffix to the name of the packages
+(you may need to add a suffix to the name of the packages depfile, if the

 depfiles for multiple versions/variants of boards are stored in the same directory,

-e.g. see projects/examples/serenity/dc_ku115/firmware/cfg/so1/testbench.dep
+e.g. see projects/examples/serenity/dc_ku115/firmware/cfg/so1/testbench.dep).

-port map and lists of required constants for
+The expected emp_payload port map and lists of required constants for

-packages are specified in the
+the emp_project_decl and tb_decl packages are specified in the

 Payload firmware: Interface page.